Twingate controller service impacted

 Posted Sep 20, 2022 - 08:05 UTC

-This incident affected: Control Plane (Authentication, Authorization, Connector Heartbeat).
+This incident affected: Control Plane (Authentication - Enterprise, Authorization, Connector Heartbeat).